 Day 01: Arrive Jeddah

-Our unique journey begins as we arrive at the commercial capital of Saudi Arabia.
-We are warmly received and transferred to our hotel.
-Check in time starts from 1400 hrs.
+Our unique journey to the least known and probably most important country in the Middle East begins as we arrive in Jeddah, the major urban center of western Saudi Arabia and commercial capital of the kingdom.
+Since the 7th century, Jeddah has hosted millions of Muslim pilgrims from all over the world on their way to Hajj.
+We are warmly received at King Abdulaziz International Airport and transferred to our hotel.
+Check in time starts from 1500 hrs.
 Balance of the day is free.
-Evening we will join our guide for dinner and get to know more about the country and its people with the first taste to the Saudi cuisine.
+In the evening, our tour guide joins us for dinner and we get our first introduction to the country, its people and the delicious Saudi cuisine.

-Overnight: Red Sea Palace Hotel, Jeddah (2 nights) (D)
+Overnight: Prime Al Hamra Hotel, Jeddah (2 nights) (D)

 Day 02: Jeddah